sergiy79/codecombat/Dev-Setup:-Windows.md

 * If you're not sure what version of Windows you have, [this link](http://windows.microsoft.com/en-us/windows/which-operating-system) will tell you.

-Once you have gotten those pieces of information, go through the sections below to download and install each dependency, which are
+Once you have gotten those pieces of information, go through the sections below to download and install each dependency, which are:
 * Node.js
 * MongoDB
 * Ruby